janus-idp/backstage-plugins/plugins/tekton/README.md

    ```

-5. To get the resources from a k8s cluster, add the following annotations to the entity's `catalog-info.yaml`:
+5. To get the resources from a Kubernetes cluster, add the following annotations to the entity's `catalog-info.yaml`:

    ```yaml
    annotations: